API RP 571 & Advanced Damage Mechanisms and Material Investigation in the Refining, Petrochemical & Petroleum Industries

 • Experienced Maintenance Personnel

-• Corrosion/Material Engineers; Corrosion Managers/Technicians
+• Corrosion/Material Engineers, Corrosion Managers/Technicians

 • Asset Integrity Engineers